 Her poetry appears in Narrative, Michigan Quarterly Review, Colorado Review, FENCE, VOLT, Anomaly (Drunken Boat), among others, and in two anthologies, The Sonnets: Translating and Rewriting Shakespeare (Nightboat Books 2012), and 60 Morning Talks (Ugly Duckling Presse 2014).
 Her essays and book reviews have appeared in The Volta, Hyperallergic, Full Stop, Jacket2, and 1508.

-Her work appears or is forthcoming in Narrative, Michigan Quarterly Review, Colorado Review, FENCE, VOLT, Minnesota Review, Drunken Boat, among others, and in two anthologies, The Sonnets: Translating and Rewriting Shakespeare (Nightboat Books 2012), and 60 Morning Talks (Ugly Duckling Presse 2014).
-Wetherington co-founded and co-edits textsound.org: an online journal of experimental poetry and sound.
+With Hannah Ensor, Wetherington co-edits textsound.org: an online journal of experimental poetry and sound.
 Poets & Writers named textsound an “indie innovator,” one of a small group of “groundbreaking presses and magazines that are redrawing the publishing map.”
-In 2014 she joined Baobab Press as the Poetry Editor.
+She taught publishing classes as the faculty advisor for the Sierra Nevada Review for four years and in 2014 she joined Baobab Press as their Poetry Editor.